 Office 365 can give a wrong sense of security when it comes to data integrity.
 Many employees and even some admins perceive the cloud office as a backup.
 In reality, businesses do lose data stored in Microsoft services.
-In the present article, we’ll tell you about OneDrive file recovery by answering the following questions:
+In this article, we’ll tell you about OneDrive file recovery by answering the following questions:

 - What are the restoration limitations?